 - If you are a PhD student, you can apply for co-funding of your tuition fee.
 The co-financing depends on the number of enrolled students meeting the requirements for co-funding.
 You can contact the individual University of Ljubljana member (academy or faculty) at which you will be enrolled for more information.

-- You are welcome to join information days for master and doctoral study and visit our virtual boots at the Virtual Fair of Education, where all the University of Ljubljana members (3 academies and 23 faculties) are represented.
+- You are welcome to join information days and visit our virtual boots at the Virtual Fair of Education, where all the University of Ljubljana members (3 academies and 23 faculties) are represented.

 - We invite you to watch video presentations of study possibilites, student's impressions, presentation brochures and ppt presentations.

 - Short introduction of study possibilities at the University of Ljubljana in Ukrainian.